 Kate Middleton — Perhaps the most famous oval-cut diamond world-wide belongs to Kate Middleton.
 Prince William gifted her a beautiful blue sapphire oval engagement ring, originally belonging to his mother, Princess Diana from her own engagement to Prince Charles.

 Sofia Vergara — The stunning star isn’t interested in subtle, that’s for sure.
 Hubby Joe Manganiello gave her a striking oval engagement ring, set off by a diamond halo on a pave band.

 Selma Hayek — Estimated to cost $200,000, Selma’s platinum-set five-carat oval-cut was given to her by husband Francois-Henri Pinault.

-Amber Rose — Her marriage may not have lasted, but her ring sure is memorable.
-A gift from ex-husband Wiz Khalifa, Amber’s 10 carat oval-cut diamond is highlighted by a solitaire setting.
+Amber Rose — Her marriage may not have lasted, but her solitaire oval engagement ring sure is memorable.
+A gift from ex-husband Wiz Khalifa, Amber’s 10 carat oval-cut diamond truly stands out.

-Blake Lively — Husband Ryan Reynolds gifted Blake Lively an oval-cut engagement ring that features an oval center stone surrounded by a three-sided diamond band.
+Blake Lively — Husband Ryan Reynolds gifted Blake Lively a gorgeous oval-cut engagement ring that features an oval center stone surrounded by a three-sided diamond band.
 This stunner was designed by Lorraine Schwartz.